Serapieum-of-alex/Hapi/docs/api/catchment.md

 | `maxbas` | `MAXBAS` | Every cell straight to the outlet through a triangular function. |
 | `kinematic` | `Kinematic` | The flood model's own path (`Run.run_flood`). |

 Anything else raises a `ValueError` naming the three.
-Up to and including version 1.7.0 the constructor stored whatever string it was handed, so a run configured as `"Max_bas"` — or as a descriptive label such as `"Muskingum-Cunge"` — was accepted and then silently routed with Muskingum, because `distrrm.route_muskingum` compares against `"Muskingum"` exactly.
+Before this check the constructor stored whatever string it was handed, so a run configured as `"Max_bas"` — or as a descriptive label such as `"Muskingum-Cunge"` — was accepted and then silently routed with Muskingum, because `distrrm.route_muskingum` compares against `"Muskingum"` exactly.
 Rejecting the spelling is what makes that comparison trustworthy; a script passing a spelling outside the table has to be updated to one of the three.